SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 SULFUR SUPPLEMENTS

-It lowers copper and acts as a remedy only.
+MSM lowers copper and acts as a remedy only.
 A much better way to get rid of joint pain and other connective tissue symptoms is to remove the irritants and toxic metals that are causing the problem.
 MSM does not do this very well.

 IV.
 SYMPTOMS OF SULFUR DEFICIENCY

-V. SULFUR AND NUTRITIONAL BALANCING
+V. SULFUR AND DEVELOPMENT

+VI.
 HAIR ANALYSIS NOTES

 The level of sulfur in hair is more than 100 times higher than the levels of the other minerals.
 This is because hair is a connective tissue, and this type of tissue contain a lot of sulfur.
-For the ideal hair level, a good range, and toxicity levels for sulfur, please go to Mineral Levels In Human Hair on this site.

 Elevated hair sulfur: This can indicate:

-VI.
+VII.
 FORMS OF SULFUR IN THE BODY

 There are many of these.
 A few of the important ones are discussed below.